Regulation A1: Visa and Immigration

 iv.
 Assessment submissions;

 v.
-Face-to-face meeting with staff from the Immigration Compliance team, personal tutors, supervisors, Heads of School / Institute or their nominee.
+Face-to-face meeting with staff from the Immigration Compliance and Advice team, personal tutors, supervisors, Heads of School / Institute or their nominee.
 You will be told in advance when these meeting will take place;

 vi.
 International Student Checkpoint events and enrolment; and